salesforce/Providence/plugins/README.md

 ```

 ## Plugin Attributes
 Plugins can contain the following attributes, and Providence will execute them as described.
-One plugin can include any number of the attributes, but the samples plugins here separates them for ease-of-maintenance.
+One plugin can include any number of the attributes, but the sample plugins here separates them for ease-of-maintenance.

 Plugins inherits the parent Plugin object from base.py and must define the method
 ```